We use some terms throughout this Appendix that have specific meanings. They are as follows:

 Our ISA costs a flat fee of £3/month.
 Check out our full pricing here.

 There is no fee for closing your Freetrade ISA.
+We don't currently offer stocks transfers out, we offer cash transfers.
 You can contact your broker and let them know that we accept electronic forms, and they can send your form to: firstname.lastname@example.org